Adjunct Faculty

 2025

 Yang H, Amal H, Tannenbaum S, Lipton S. Proteome-wide profiling of S-nitrosylated proteins using the SNOTRAP probe and mass spectrometry-based detection.
 Nature Protocols 2025, 1-26.
-PMID: 41258014, DOI: 10.1038/s41596-025-01282-1.Peer-Reviewed Original ResearchProteome-wide profilingS-nitrosylated proteinsProtein S-nitrosylationS-nitrosylationIn situ labelingSample preparationSNO-proteinsProteome-wide approachMS-based identificationPost-translational modificationsCellular signal transductionMass spectrometry-based detectionTissue sample preparationOrbitrap MSMS measurementsS-nitrosylation reactionLabel-free quantificationS-nitrosoproteomeStreptavidin captureProtein stabilitySignal transductionArgon atmosphereDisease-modifying therapeuticsMouse tissuesLow abundanceThe transcriptional and cellular landscape of cognitive resilience to Alzheimer’s disease
+PMID: 41258014, PMCID: PMC13004284, DOI: 10.1038/s41596-025-01282-1.Peer-Reviewed Original ResearchProteome-wide profilingS-nitrosylated proteinsProtein S-nitrosylationS-nitrosylationIn situ labelingSample preparationSNO-proteinsProteome-wide approachMS-based identificationPost-translational modificationsCellular signal transductionMass spectrometry-based detectionTissue sample preparationOrbitrap MSMS measurementsS-nitrosylation reactionLabel-free quantificationS-nitrosoproteomeStreptavidin captureProtein stabilitySignal transductionArgon atmosphereDisease-modifying therapeuticsMouse tissuesLow abundanceThe transcriptional and cellular landscape of cognitive resilience to Alzheimer’s disease

 Khera N, Raju R, Lipton S. The transcriptional and cellular landscape of cognitive resilience to Alzheimer’s disease.
 Frontiers In Molecular Neuroscience 2025, 18: 1665802.
 PMID: 41293128, PMCID: PMC12640947, DOI: 10.3389/fnmol.2025.1665802.Peer-Reviewed Original ResearchAlzheimer's diseasePathological features of Alzheimer's diseaseCellular landscapeNon-cell autonomous effectsFeatures of Alzheimer's diseaseAD-related dementiaMisfolded protein accumulationCell typesTranscriptional changesProtein accumulationTranscriptional driversGene expressionSynaptic stabilityCognitive resilienceCognitive functionDrug developmentCellsPreserving cognitive functionGenesCognitive healthAlzheimerPatient's capacityGasotransmitter signaling in the brain: New frontiers for therapeutics